Staff Spotlight: Wendy Vance

 - Peter Sleasman and Kristen Lentz Join Staff - 1 tag match(es) (50%)

-- Fasano Aide Speaks at Disability Rights Florida Conference - 1 tag match(es) (50%)
+- Disability Rights Florida announces the appointments to Directors of Legislative and Public Affairs - 1 tag match(es) (50%)